Two Pink Peonies

 Sourdough Discard Coffee Cake

 If you tried these Sourdough Chocolate Chip Cookies or any other recipe on my site, please leave a ⭐ rating and let me know how it goes in the 📝 comments below.
+I would love to hear from you and I’m always happy to try to answer any questions you may have.
 Happy baking!

 Sourdough Chocolate Chip Cookies

-These sourdough chocolate chip cookies are thick, bakery style cookies that you are sure to love.
+These sourdough chocolate chip cookies are an ultra soft, thick, bakery style cookies that you are sure to love.
+They are the perfect recipe for sourdough bakers looking to make something sweet with their sourdough discard.

 Prevent your screen from going dark